polizoto/auto_captions_dl/README.md

 `./YouTube.sh YouTube_video/playlist_URL`

-6) You will receive a transcript(s) of the YouTube video(s) in a "Completed" folder along with a log file that reports the following info: 1) Edited CCs downloaded 2) Videos that had no CC track and 3) Auto CCs downloaded.
+6) You will receive a transcript(s) of the YouTube video(s) in a "Transcripts" folder.
+A log file will report the following info: 1) Edited CCs downloaded 2) Videos that had no CC track and 3) Auto CCs downloaded.

 ## Notes